 The Tursak Children’s Film Festival travels to four cities every year.
 This year it visited Istanbul, Yozgat, Van and Erzincan.
 With the help of Genc Kultur, Tursak worked together with the Dutch organisations KLIK Amsterdam Animation Festival and EYE in showing short movies made by various Dutch animators.
 These shorts were shown about ten times during the festival.

 Dutch Children Writer during Istanbul Tanpınar Literature Festival

 Partnership: Dutch Foundation for Literature x Kalem Agency

-Istanbul Tanpınar Literature Festival, one of the most important literature festivals of Turkey, invited Dutch children's book writer Sjoerd Kuyper.
+The Istanbul Tanpınar Literature Festival, one of the most important literature festivals in Turkey, invited Dutch children's book author Sjoerd Kuyper.
 Besides having the opportunity to connect with Turkish publishers, Kuyper engaged with Turkish children from three different neighbourhoods in Istanbul.

-The Dutch Foundation for Literature has invited Can Cocuk Publishers for a work visit to the Netherlands.
-During this work visit, they will meet Dutch colleagues and learn more about Dutch children’s literature.
+The Dutch Foundation for Literature invited Can Cocuk Publishers for a work visit to the Netherlands.
+During this work visit, they met Dutch colleagues and learnt more about Dutch children’s literature.